patrick-llgc/Learning-Deep-Learning/paper_notes/centernet.md

 #### Overall impression
 CenterNet is a very generic object detection framework that can be used for 2D object detection, 3d object detection (from monocular RGB image), key point regression.
 The backbone can be chosen to meet different speed/accuracy tradeoff points.

+[FCOS](fcos.md) regressed distances to four edges, while [CenterNet](centernet.md) only regresses width and height.
+The [FCOS](fcos.md) formulation is more general as it can handle amodal bbox cases (the object center may not be the center of bbox).

 #### Key ideas
 - Other properties, such as object size, dimension, 3D extent, orientation, and pose are regressed directly from image features at the center location.